darya134/Data_analytics/09. How to tell a story using data/README.md

 ## Dataset

-The following data was used
+The following data was used:

 * id
 * object_name